-Students on OPT are only allowed 90 days total of unemployment.
-It is critical that you report where you are working, and any time there is a change in your employment or contact information (such as home address, phone number or email).
+It is critical that you report where you are working & living in the U.S., and any time there is a change in your employment or contact information (such as home address, phone number or email).
+Students on OPT are allowed 90 days total of unemployment.
 Immigration will automatically terminate a student's I-20 once 90 days of unemployment is accumulated.
 There are two ways that you can report your employment:

 Career Services Available to Alumni